Skip to main content

 const ip = getIpFromRequest(input.options.req.original);

-let email = input.formFields.filter((f) => f.id === "email")[0].value;
+let email = input.formFields.filter((f) => f.id === "email")[0].value as string;

 const bruteForceConfig = getBruteForceConfig(email, ip, actionType);